ilkkamtk/hybridisovellukset/Week5/react-graphql.md

 # GraphQL with React
 Previously we made a GraphQL server with Apollo Server.
+[Download the full version here](https://github.com/ilkkamtk/hybrid-graphql).
 Now we will use that server with a React application.
 We could use [Apollo Client,](https://www.apollographql.com/docs/react/) but we will use normal fetch for now.

 ## Using fetch() with GraphQL
 When using fetch with GraphQL, we need to send a POST request with the query and possible variables in the body.
 The server will respond with a JSON object.
 The object will have a `data` property with the requested data or an `errors` property with an array of errors.
 The `data` that has the requested data is an object with the same structure as the query.